Mirthiya/multi-source-data-scraper/README.md

 > **“Which sources are actually trustworthy — and why?”**

-It builds an **end-to-end data pipeline** that not only collects data, but **evaluates credibility, ranks sources, and explains decisions**.
+It builds an **end-to-end data pipeline** that not only collects data, but also **evaluates credibility, ranks sources, and explains decisions**.

 ---